Bruce Haley

 Haley‘s photographs have appeared worldwide in books, magazines and newspapers, as well as in corporate publications and on CD, video and DVD covers; his clients include Time Life, U.S. News & World Report, The London Sunday Times Magazine, Stern, Paris Match, GEO, Aperture, Georgia-Pacific and the Chevron Corporation.
 Profiles to Haley and his work, have appeared in American PHOTO, (French) PHOTO and B&W. His portfolio, "13 Million Tons of Pig Iron," was #1 on the Photo-Eye Bestseller List.

 Haley‘s exhibition prints have been shown in museums and galleries all over the world.

+His published photography books include Sunder (2010), Home Fires Volume 1 (2021) and Home Fires Volume 2 (2022), and Winter (2023).